qouteall/immptl/docs/wiki/MiniScaled.md

 You can put a scale box inside itself and create a fractal.

-When you are standing on the top of a scale box, press shift to descend.
+When you are standing on the top of a scale box, crouch(press shift) to descend.

 When crouching, you can break or place blocks in the scale box when you are not in the scale box.